 Experimental site

-The present investigation was conducted at the Mushroom Research and Development Centre, Department of Plant Pathology, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur from 2023 to 2025.
+The investigation was conducted at the Mushroom Research and Development Centre, Department of Plant Pathology, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur from 2023 to 2025.

 2.2 Substrate preparation and chemical sterilization

 The wheat straw used in this study was first thoroughly washed in fresh water before undergoing chemical treatment by soaking for 18–20 hours in a formalin solution (2-4%).
 On the next day, all the wet wheat straw was separated from the water and the additional water was carefully drained.
-The substrates were kept on a concrete floor that had been sterilized with a 2- 4% formalin sterilization.
+The substrates were kept on a concrete floor that had been sterilized with a 2- 4% formalin s.
 Thus, the substrates were prepared for use in the mushroom culture procedure.

 2.3 Spawning